 Wafer butterfly valves are often used in the food and beverage industry for controlling the flow of fluids and gases.
 The valves are typically found in applications such as bottling plants, canning processes, and breweries, as well as other industries that process food and beverages.
 Wafer butterfly valves offer excellent flow control capabilities; they can accurately regulate the flow rate of liquids, gases, and mixtures.
 Furthermore, their compact design makes them a great option for limited space installations; this is especially beneficial in food processing plants where space is often a constraint.
 The valve’s low-pressure rating makes it suitable for handling low-pressure fluids commonly found in the food and beverage industry.
 Additionally, their durability against corrosion helps protect them from harsh operating conditions, which is essential in protecting the quality of food being processed in these facilities.

 The wafer butterfly valve is a popular option for controlling the flow of liquids and gases in the pharmaceutical industry.
 Pharmaceutical production lines operate in sterile conditions, making it important to have valves that can withstand potential contamination and maintain product purity.
 The wafer butterfly valve’s low-pressure rating makes it suitable for handling low-pressure fluids commonly found in pharmaceutical production, while the valve’s simple design makes it easier to clean and maintain.
 Additionally, its lightweight construction enables easy installation and maintenance; this is particularly useful when there are space constraints present.
-Furthermore, thanks to their precision and accuracy when regulating flow rate, wafer butterfly valves help ensure products produced meet safety requirements set out by relevant authorities.
+Furthermore, thanks to their precision and accuracy when regulating flow rate, wafer butterfly valves help ensure products produced meet safety requirements set out by relevant authorities. ball valve

 Drawbacks of Wafer Butterfly Valve